Financial to-do list for May

 Most people appreciate a well-organized yard sale and will tend to stick around longer if the items aren’t shoved randomly into cardboard boxes.

 So don’t wait until the last minute to throw something together.
 Put some thought and planning into it.
 Pick a date that’s supposed to have nice weather.
 Make some eye-catching signs.
 Put an ad on Craigslist.

-Now that tax season is over, it’s a good time to look over your estate plan and make sure everything is up to date.
+Now that tax season is almost over, it’s a good time to look over your estate plan and make sure everything is up to date.